 To further confirm the tree as the source of this increase, they went back and cut the flowering branches from trees in three of the villages.
 When they sampled the mosquito population afterward, they discovered female mosquito populations dropped five-fold, the male mosquito population fell by eight-fold, and the older female mosquito population plummeted by three-fold.

-The two tools for Malaria control with current widespread acceptance include treated mosquito nets and indoor residual spray.
+The two tools for Malaria control with current widespread acceptance include treated mosquito nets and indoor residual mist.
 The positive benefits of large-scale removal of these mesquite trees sound promising but will require a lot of questions to be answered around the full scope of the tactic including costs.